 Virginia Gov. McAuliffe visits Charlottesville churches, day after deadly clashes

-Virginia Gov. Terry McAuliffe on Sunday will visit two Charlottesville churches to speak to congregants following violent clashes this weekend in the city that are connected to three deaths.
+Virginia Gov. Terry McAuliffe on Sunday visited two Charlottesville churches to speak to congregants following violent clashes this weekend in the city that are connected to three deaths.

 Lt.
-Gov. Ralph Northam will join McAuliffe at both Sunday services, according to the governor's office.
+Gov. Ralph Northam was scheduled to join McAuliffe at both Sunday services, according to the governor's office.

-McAuliffe and Northam are scheduled to visit Mount Zion First African Baptist Church and First Baptist Church.
+McAuliffe visited Mount Zion First African Baptist Church and was scheduled to visit First Baptist Church.

 One person was killed Saturday after being hit by a car, whose driver, police allege, intentionally drove into a crowd.